apache/nuttx/configs/sama5d4-ek/README.txt

         CONFIG_SAMA5_TRNG=y   : Enables the TRNG peripheral
         CONFIG_DEV_RANDOM=y   : Enables /dev/random

-    6. This configuration has support for NSH built-in applications enabled.
+    7. This configuration has support for NSH built-in applications enabled.
-       Only one built-in application is included by default, however:  The I2C Tool.
-See the section above entitle "I2C Tool" and the note with regar to I2C below.
+       Two built-in applications are included by default:  (1) The I2C Tool.
+       See the section above entitle "I2C Tool" and the note with regard to I2C below.
+And (2) the interrupting button test as described above in these notes.

-    7. This configuration has support for the FAT, ROMFS, and PROCFS file systems built in.
+    8. This configuration has support for the FAT, ROMFS, and PROCFS file systems built in.

        The FAT file system includes long file name support.
 Please be aware